 Consideration Injection Machine Clamping Force

 The clamping force is the pressure applied to keep the mold securely closed during the injection process.
-For injection molding large parts, higher clamping force is needed to counteract the significant internal pressure generated by the molten plastic.
+For injection molding large parts, a higher clamping force is needed to counteract the significant internal pressure generated by the molten plastic.

 Consideration Injection Machine Shot Size